senyosimpson/blog/content/posts/rust-error-handling.md

 In the ML family of languages, one of the common constructs is the `Result` type.
 A `Result` is an enum that has two possible states: the value of the computation or an error.
 To get the value, you have to unwrap `Result`.
 The compiler enforces that `Result` is unwrapped before it is *used* anywhere else.
-For example, `Result<String>` is a different type to `String`.
-A function expecting a string as input will have the signature `do_something(s: String)`.
-We have to unwrap the `Result` to get the `String` in order to use that function.
-In the event `Result` contains an errors, we have to handle it.
+For example, if we have a function `do_something(s: String)` and our input variable is currently a `Result<String>`, we have to unwrap it to get the `String` in order to pass it into the function.
+In the event `Result` contains an error, we have to handle it.
 This enforces the handling of errors.
 There is no way to circumvent it due to it being embedded in the type system.
 This is why error handling in Rust is great.
 Let's take a look at basic error handling.

 ```Rust
 // This is the result type in the standard library.
 It either contains